crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression introduced in 4.0.8 which could cause queries with an explicit limit larger than 1000 to fail with a ``numHits must be > 0`` error.

 - Fixed case sensitivity of unquoted column names inside ``ON CONFLICT`` clauses.

 - Fixed an resiliency issue on snapshot creation while dynamic columns are